 - Keep an eye on the humidity levels

 - Any filters should be changed as directed.

 - Use of mineral-free distilled water.
 Alternatively, use pure water.

 - When using a humidifier around youngsters, be very cautious.

 - adhere to the manufacturer’s guidelines

-Humidifiers can help persons with skin disorders or respiratory concerns who live in low-humidity environments.
+Humidifiers can help people with skin disorders or respiratory concerns living in low-humidity environments.